tykoii/blog/_posts/2021-06-04-What-Is-The-Attention_Economy.markdown

 ![Koi attention economy blog](/assets/images/blog/Attention-economy-koi-blog.jpeg)

 Suddenly, you don’t recognize or care about half the posts on your facebook feed.
-Everyone on instagram is peddling some scam trying to get your credit card detials, rather than actually useful health advice. *Check out the ["I am the product"](https://blog.openkoi.com/I-Am-The-Product/){:target="_blank"} blog post*.
+Everyone on instagram is peddling some scam trying to get your credit card details, rather than actually useful health advice. *Check out the ["I am the product"](https://blog.openkoi.com/I-Am-The-Product/){:target="_blank"} blog post*.
 The problem isn’t just that users should be compensated for the value they create through their content and attention, but the incentive structure as a whole needs to change.

 # “Ads and data tracking make using web products feel bad”